 An area that sports some of Nashville’s most luxurious and desirable homes, Green Hills also has fantastic shopping, exquisite dining and hip watering holes.
-Many private schools and the area’s premiere shopping mall are all in “The 37215.”
+Many private schools and the area’s premiere shopping mall (Green Hills Mall) are all in “The 37215.”

 Wedgewood / West-End Downtown / The Gulch

 A lifeline running between downtown and Belle Meade, you have West End.
 Housing options rum the gamut and there is an eclectic mix of dining options with literally something for everyone.
 Add in a full scale replica of the Greek Parthenon, one of Nashville’s finest parks, retail and shopping, and that’s West End.